 General Data Protection Regulation (GDPR) Quiz – GDPR is Coming!

-The GDPR countdown is on!
-In less than a year, on May 25th, 2018, the European Union (EU) General Data Protection Regulation (GDPR) will go into effect.
+On May 25th, 2018, the European Union (EU) General Data Protection Regulation (GDPR) went into effect.
 How GDPR-educated is your organization?
 Now is the time to find out where you stand.
 Take the GDPR quiz below:

 1. What is the maximum data breach penalty, under the GDPR compliance directives?